Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

 where $A[u,u^{-1}]$ is the free strictly commutative differential graded algebra over A with an invertible generator $u$ sitting in cohomological degree $2$.
 The functor $\theta$ sends a $\mathbb{Z}/2$-graded complex complex $(E_0, E_1, \delta_0 , \delta_1)$ to the $A[u,u^{-1}]$-dg-module

 where $u$ acts via the identity.
 The inverse equivalence to $\theta$ sends an $A[u,u^{-1}]$-dg-module $F$ to the 2-periodic complex with $F_0$ in degree $0$ and $F_1$ in degree $1$, together with the differential $F_0\to F_1$ of $F$ and the new differential $F_1\to F_2\simeq F_0$ using the action of $u^{-1}$.
 Moreover, $\theta$ is symmetric monoidal: the tensor product of 2-periodic complex identifies with the tensor product over $A[u,u^{-1}]$.
-In particular, this induces an equivalence between the theory of $\mathbb{Z}/2$-graded $A$-dg-categories and that of $A[u,u^{-1}]$-dg-categories :
+In particular, this induces an equivalence of 1-categories between the theory of $\mathbb{Z}/2$-graded $A$-dg-categories and that of $A[u,u^{-1}]$-dg-categories :

-Applying $\theta$ to the enriching 2-periodic hom-complexes on the l.h.s of (\ref{eq-2periodicequalAuinvertible}), the equivalence (\ref{eq-2periodicequalAuinvertible}) becomes an equivalence of strict $A[u, u^{-1}]$-dg-categories.\\ This discussion descends to a monoidal equivalence of between the homotopy theories of dg-categories, as explained in \cite[Section 5.1]{Tobias}.
-Moreover, the results of \cite{Toen-homotopytheorydgcatsandderivedmoritaequivalences} remains valid. \end{notation}
+Applying $\theta$ to the enriching 2-periodic hom-complexes on the l.h.s of (\ref{eq-2periodicequalAuinvertible}), the equivalence (\ref{eq-2periodicequalAuinvertible}) becomes an equivalence of strict $A[u, u^{-1}]$-dg-categories.\\ This discussion descends to a monoidal equivalence of between the (Morita) homotopy theories dg-categories, as explained in \cite[Section 5.1]{Tobias}.
+Moreover, the results of \cite{Toen-homotopytheorydgcatsandderivedmoritaequivalences} describing internal-homs in the Morita theory remains valid. \end{notation}

 For our purposes we will work with the version of $\mathrm{MF}$ obtained by the composition of (\ref{eq-MFZ2gradedversion}) with (\ref{eq-Z2gradeddgcatsVS2periodicDgcats}).

 We will now give a strict version of the symmetric lax monoidal structure on $\MFPairs$: